 Clean Line is developing new infrastructure projects that will connect the best renewable energy resources in North America to communities and cities that lack access to new, low-cost renewable power.

 Clean Line will sell transmission capacity to renewable energy generators and to the buyers of the power from these wind energy projects.
-Clean Lines’ independence from existing or planned generation and from load-serving utilities permits single-minded focus on meeting the needs of the projects’ many stakeholders through a transparent development effort.

 Successful project development requires substantial and widespread participation from a diverse group of entities and stakeholders.
 Clean Line strives to establish and maintain close relationships with landowners, communities, local and state officials, customers and suppliers and deeply values stakeholder input and involvement.